 Tips for Selected Speakers

 Once you are ready with your presentation, plan to visit your room before you present and to practice on any equipment you will be using.
-Presenters only have thirty minutes prior to the presentation (and only 10 minutes prior to CUE Tips) to set up, so prepare in advance.
+Presenters only have twenty minutes prior to the presentation (and only 10 minutes prior to CUE Tips) to set up, so prepare in advance.
 The capacity of your room is stated in the acceptance letter.
-Post your handouts by emailing your URL to the CUE office at firstname.lastname@example.org.
 Be sure to have fun with the presentation.
 All of us who volunteer for CUE greatly enjoy your participation.